 After each conversation, take their business card, and write down what you discussed.
 Within 24 hours, email your new contact to follow up, the same way you would send a thank you note after an interview.
 It’s helpful to reference what was discussed, to reinforce the connection and make you more memorable.
 You can also ask them to set you up with a student mentor, and if possible, have them arrange a school visit.
 This will win a lot of points.
 Keep in mind, showing a specific interest in a school will increase your chances.

-The biggest headache for schools is extending offers to people who choose another school.
+The biggest headache for business schools is extending offers to people who choose another school.
 In this way, it’s a prisoner’s dilemma.
 So doing the work to demonstrate that you would pick them will up your chances.

 You can get even more mileage out of each event by noting a meaningful piece of information in your essay; i.e., I spoke with Flor (’12) at the Buenos Aires admissions event, and she mentioned XYZ about Cornell.
 XYZ = something that would make me a fit at your school.